 Pennsylvania, as required by the Federal Clean Water Act (CWA), has established water quality standards that apply to all streams and other waterbodies in the Commonwealth.
-The water quality standards, codified in Title 25 Pennsylvania (PA) Code Chapter 93, establish water quality criteria that need to be maintained to protect designated water uses.
+The water quality standards, codified in 25 Pa.
+Code Chapter 93, establish water quality criteria that must be maintained to protect designated water uses.

-The protected water use designation for a given waterway is an indicator of its value for the protection and propagation of aquatic life.
-Since each protected use has chemical and biological characteristics, and other stream conditions that need to be maintained, the designations are also indicators of stream quality.
+PADEP classifies certain water uses as protected water uses (25 Pa.
+Code Section 93.3) and states that the protected water use designation for a given waterway is an indicator of its value for the protection and propagation of aquatic life.
+Since each protected use has chemical and biological characteristics, as well as other stream conditions that must be maintained, the designations are also indicators of stream quality.
 Therefore, the designations can be used to prioritize the unprotected stream and stream valley resources in a municipality.
 Sandy Run Creek is the main tributary of the Wissahickon Creek.
-The Wissahickon Creek Basin has two designated uses including Trout Stocking (TSF) and Migratory Fish (MF) (25 PA Code 93.9f).
-The protected TSF use designation requires the "maintenance of stocked trout from February 15 to July 31 and maintenance and propagation of fish species and additional flora and fauna which are indigenous to a warm water habitat" (25 PA Code 93.3).
-The protected MF use designation requires the "passage, maintenance and propagation of anadromous and catadromous fishes and other fishes which move to or from flowing waters to complete their life cycle in other waters" (25 PA Code 93.3).
+The Wissahickon Creek Basin has two designated protected water uses - Trout Stocking (TSF) and Migratory Fish (MF) (25 Pa.
+Code Section 93.9f).
+The TSF protected water use designation requires the "maintenance of stocked trout from February 15 to July 31 and maintenance and propagation of fish species and additional flora and fauna which are indigenous to a warm water habitat."
+(25 Pa.
+Code Section 93.3).
+According to PADEP, Sandy Run Creek is not currently stocked with trout (PAFBC 2021).
+The MF protected water use designation requires the "passage, maintenance and propagation of anadromous and catadromous fishes and other fishes which move to or from flowing waters to complete their life cycle in other waters (25 Pa.
+Code Section 93.3).

-The Pennsylvania Department of Environmental Protection (DEP) is required under Section 303(d) of the CWA to list the stream segments in the State that do not meet water quality standards or do not achieve designated use.
+PADEP is required under Section 303(d) of the CWA to list the stream segments in the State that do not meet water quality standards or do not achieve its designated water use.
 This list is referred to as the "Impaired Waters and 303(d) List."
-Sandy Run Creek watershed was included as part of the 303(d) listing in 1998 and is still listed as of 2020 (PA DEP 2020).
-The 2020 Pennsylvania Integrated Report map viewer shows Sandy Run having an impairment for the TSF designated use (PA DEP 2020).
-The list attributes the impairment of the creek's designated use to urban runoff, including storm sewers, municipal and industrial point sources, and habitat modification (PA DEP 2020).
+Sandy Run Creek watershed was included as part of the 303(d) listing in 1998 and is still listed as of 2020 (PADEP 2020).
+The 2020 Pennsylvania Integrated Report map viewer shows Sandy Run having an impairment for the TSF designated water use (PADEP 2020).
+The list attributes the impairment of the creek's designated water use to urban runoff, including storm sewers, municipal and industrial point sources, and habitat modification (PADEP 2020).

-DEP is required to develop Total Maximum Daily Loads (TMDLs) for impaired waters to meet their designated uses.
+PADEP is required to develop Total Maximum Daily Loads (TMDLs) for impaired waters to meet their designated water uses.
 A TMDL allocates loading to a creek for both point and non-point sources, including a designated margin of safety.
-Permits for point source discharges (NPDES permits) will be adjusted over time to become compliant with the TMDL (Gaadt Perspectives 2001).
-TMDLs for Sandy Run as part of the Wissahickon Creek Basin were developed in 2003 for nutrients and sediment (PA DEP 2020).
+Permits for point source discharges (NPDES permits) will be adjusted over time to become compliant with the TMDLs (Gaadt Perspectives 2001).
+TMDLs for Sandy Run as part of the Wissahickon Creek Basin were developed in 2003 for nutrients and sediment (PADEP 2020).